-Line A. If your employer is willing to furnish a letter guaranteeing that the tax will be paid, check the "Yes" box.
-You only need to sign the form and leave the remainder blank.
-Be sure to attach the letter from your employer to Form 1040-C. The letter should state specifically the period and type of tax covered.
+Line A. If your employer is willing to furnish a letter guaranteeing that the tax will be paid, check the "Yes" box, attach the letter, and sign Form 1040-C. Leave the rest of the form (other than the identification section) blank and file pages 1 and 2 only.